usnistgov/sesame/doc/tutorial/tuto3.rst

         sys.add_line_defects([p1, p2], E, N, S)

+        # Define a function for the generation rate
+        phi = amp * 1e21 # photon flux [1/(m^2 s)]
+        alpha = 2.3e6 # absorption coefficient [1/m]
+        f = lambda x, y: phi * alpha * np.exp(-alpha * x)
+        sys.generation(f)

         return sys

-A good way to start is by computing the thermal equilibrium electrostatic potential.
-This will provide a guess for the drift diffusion Poisson solver later on.
+In this example the drift diffusion Poisson solver does not converge because of the amplitude of the generation rate.
+Our procedure is therefore the following:

+1. Solve the Poisson equation to get the electrostatic potential.
+2. Solve the drift diffusion Poisson equation at zero bias for increasing values of the amplitude of the generation rate.
+3. Use the last result of the step 2. as the initial guess to compute the complete IV curve.

+First, we set the boundary conditions for the electrostatic potential.
 Because of our geometry the potential on the left and right read

 .. math::
    \phi(0, y) &= \frac{k_BT}{q}\ln\left(N_D/N_C \right)\\